Essential Oils: Some Things to Consider

 Most essential oils are extremely flammable, so the containers holding them cannot be recycled unless the oil is washed out first.
 Some cities require that containers of flammable liquids be trashed rather than recycled since even trace amounts of flammable liquid pose a danger in recycling plants.

-Many oils are also toxic to aquatic life and have long-lasting impacts on marine ecosystems.
+Many essential oils are also toxic to aquatic life and have long-lasting impacts on marine ecosystems.

 Most also come with a warning that the oils should not come in contact with water supplies or groundwater, meaning they should never be washed down the drain or flushed down the toilet.